Duke of Aveiro: Other titles

-The dukes of Aveyro (Spanish title)
+Dukes of Aveyro (Spanish title)

 When Peter of Lencastre, 5th Duke of Aveiro died in 1673, his niece Maria de Guadalupe of Lencastre was finally recognised by the Portuguese King as Duchess of Aveiro in 1679, on condition that she return to Portugal although she was married to the Spanish Duke of Los Arcos.
 Her husband opposed this; she divorced him, returned to her homeland and regained the House of Aveiro and their estates.

 While the divorce was pending, King Carlos II of Spain tried to prevent her return to Portugal by granting her, in 1681, the Spanish title of Duchess of Aveyro (Spanish spelling).
-This title belongs today to the Spanish Carvajal family, with no relationship to the Lancastre family of Portugal.
+This title belongs today to the Spanish Castro family, with no relationship to the Lancastre family of Portugal.
 It is not a Portuguese title and is entirely separate from its Portuguese homonym.

 Family name

 The family name associated with the Dukes of Aveiro is Lancastre, referring to King John I's wife Philippa of Lancaster, daughter of John of Gaunt, 1st Duke of Lancaster and head of the House of Lancaster.
 The Marquess of Lavradio is currently the Chief of Name and Arms of the Lancastre family in Portugal.